Drive-thru pharmacy for Lyme disease treatment with doxycycline?

 The ILADS guideline authors recommended shared medical decision-making when treating patients with a tick bite.
 “The preferred regimen is 100 – 200 mg of doxycycline, twice daily for 20 days,” wrote the authors.
 They added, “Some patients will value avoiding unnecessary antibiotics and prefer to not treat a tick bite prophylactically.
 Hence, treatment risks, benefits, and options should be discussed with the patient in the context of shared medical decision-making.”²

 Editor’s note: I am one of the authors of the ILADS guidelines and an advocate for shared medical decision-making.
+I do not find the research supports the single dose of doxycycline treatment.

 - Portman DB.
 Implementing a pharmacist-run Lyme disease postexposure prophylaxis clinic augmented by academic detailing within the Veterans Health Administration.
 J Am Pharm Assoc (2003).
 2020 Feb 12. pii: S1544-3191(20)30006-6.